 - Organisational Savvy - Maneuvering comfortably through complex policy, process and people-related organisational dynamics.

-The Gamechangers simulation focuses very cleanly on bringing these competencies, based within the Thoughts and People factors, to life by providing a training ground where managers can apply their knowledge and experiences, while learning from the game and each other.
-The simulation becomes a place to take action, to bring the competency into play and to reflect on the leadership decisions and their outcomes.
+The Gamechangers simulation focuses on bringing these exact competencies, based within the Thoughts and People category, to life by providing a training ground where managers can apply their knowledge and experiences, while learning from the game and each other.
+The simulation becomes a place to take action, to bring the competencies into play and to reflect on the leadership decisions and their outcomes.